-I have something good for you all today: a High Protein Oatmeal Recipe!
-It’s a great way to increase the protein content of your oatmeal and keep you full longer.
+This High Protein Oatmeal Recipe is a great way to increase the protein content of your oatmeal and keep you full longer.
 Plus, it’s a delicious breakfast!

 If you love how easy and versatile oatmeal is (like I do) but wish it had more protein and healthy fats to keep you full until lunch, read on.

 Remember when I tried “Oatless Oats” awhile ago, but wasn’t a big fan of the texture?
 Well, I decided to try a new version of high protein oatmeal.
 I added eggs to the mix, but left some oats in there as well for texture purposes.
 It came out awesome!

 How to Make High Protein Oatmeal on the Stovetop

 This is a simple recipe with just 6 ingredients.
 I’m sure there are other variations of high protein oatmeal around on the internet, but I still figured it was worth sharing!

 You can enjoy it on its own, or top with berries, nuts, seeds, additional banana – whatever you like!

 I think this is going to become my new staple in our house.
 It definitely held me over better than regular oatmeal.
 (Speaking of: here’s how to make oatmeal more filling and satisfying!)

 As mentioned in the recipe, I recommend using milk instead of water in oatmeal for better flavor and nutrition.
 Plus, milk makes your oatmeal creamier!

 The full recipe and instructions for high protein oatmeal with eggs (and how to make stovetop oatmeal) are below.